Skip to main content

 At Odyssey of the Mind Worlds, I got to meet and become friends with people all over the world, which was an amazing experience,” said student Violet Collins.
 “I also enjoyed spending time with my team, pin trading and showing off our long-term problem.

 The students worked unbelievably hard all year long, planning and preparing their presentation for Problem 2: Lost in Omerworld.
 To put their achievement into perspective, roughly 20,000 teams form worldwide every year, and only about 4% of teams ever successfully advance to the World Finals.
-In our first year to ever have a high school team, representing S.S.
+In our first year of having a high school team representing S.S.
 Seward, our incredible team placed 16th in Problem 2, Division 3!

 “A huge congratulations to the team for an outstanding performance on the world stage,” said coach Evan Lally.
 “We admire your persistence, your brilliant creativity and the wonderful way you represented our school!”